rgreenblatt/cs1690_handout/uthreads.md

 A note on some of the assumptions that you may make when writing this
-assignment: *uthreads* will never have more than one thread running at any one time, and threads are never preempted (control is never randomly taken away from a thread that is running).
-Handling multiple CPUs (the ability to run more than one thread concurrently) is beyond the scope of this assignment, as is preemptive scheduling of threads.
+assignment: *uthreads* will never have more than one thread running at any one time, and threads can be preempted (control can be randomly taken away from a thread that is running).
+Handling multiple CPUs (the ability to run more than one thread concurrently) is beyond the scope of this assignment.
 These simplifications allow you to forgo taking locks on global *uthreads* data structures if you do not call a function that might put the thread to sleep while modifying the data.
 This should greatly simplify writing all the code in this assignment.